sankalp51/react_blog/README.md

 ## Features

-- Add new blog posts with a title, content, and optional image
+- Add new blog posts with a title, date and content
 - View all blog posts on the home page
-- Responsive design for various screen sizes

 ## Technologies Used